 Yes.
 VAT grouping is obligatory if there are certain financial, economic and organizational links between companies.
 According to the German VAT Law, partnerships may be considered parent companies, but not subsidiaries.
+This restriction might be not in line with EU law (see CJEU, ruling of 25 April 2013 ‒ case C-480/10 ‒ European Commission v.
+Sweden).
 If a company belonging to a German VAT group has financial, economic and organizational ties to the other companies in the group, it does not have the option of leaving the group.

 Generally, foreign companies cannot be included in a VAT group.
 However, where, for example, a foreign parent company has a subsidiary in Germany and a subsidiary in another EU Member State, which in turn has a branch in Germany, VAT grouping between the branch and the subsidiary is required.

 Businesses liable to German VAT are required to submit a VAT return for each calendar year.
 Most registered businesses are required, in addition, to submit VAT returns on a monthly or quarterly basis (depending on the amount of VAT payable) during the year.
 Please note that when a company starts doing business in Germany, monthly returns must be filed in the first year and second year.